-The Arquipélago – Contemporary Arts Centre by portuguese Architect Menos e Mais maintains the industrial character of the whole and highlights the dialogue between an existing building.
+Completed in 2014 by Portuguese Architect firm Menos e Mais, The Arquipélago – Contemporary Arts Centre maintains the whole industrial character and highlights the dialogue between the existing building and the new constructions.

-- Architect : Menos é Mais Arquitectos , João Mendes Ribeiro
+- Architect1-2: Menos é Mais Arquitectos + João Mendes Ribeiro

 The Arquipelago – Contemporary Arts Centre seeks to unite the different scales and times of its parts.
 It is a transdisciplinary project whose mission is to disseminate, create and produce emerging culture